 - 1948 Chevrolet Fleetline

 - 1987 Nissan Skyline

 - 1973 Jaguar E-Type

 Inspecting All Cars Is an Impossible Task

 Anyone wishing to import a classic car into Australia can avoid asbestos testing if:

 In 2018, six vintage Maserati sports cars from England were shipped to Australia to take part in an Australian tour.
-They were held in a warehouse until it could be determined if they contained asbestos.
+They were held in a warehouse until it could be determined if they contained materials made with asbestos.